-"A natural experiment is being conducted in which hundreds of thousands of young athletes who play on synthetic turf fields are being exposed to crumb rubber known to contain carcinogens.
+"A natural but cruel experiment is being conducted in which hundreds of thousands of young athletes who play on synthetic turf fields are being exposed to crumb rubber known to contain carcinogens.
 The results of this experiment will determine whether there is sufficient exposure to these carcinogens to cause cancer in the children who play on synthetic turf."

 - David Brown, Sc.D., former Deputy Director of The Public Health Practice Group at the Centers for Disease Control and Prevention (CDC)